rhm2k/langchain-experiments/README.md

 pip install -r requirements.txt
 ```

+RHM Note 2023-06-05:
+Added ipykernel to the requirements.txt file, since apparently the conda base env did not include it when I created langchain-env conda environment.

 #### 4. Set up the keys in a .env file

 First, create a `.env` file in the root directory of the project.
 Inside the file, add your OpenAI API key: